What is Tax Planning: A Comprehensive Guide (2023)

 How do I adjust my tax withholdings?

 The easiest way to adjust your tax withholdings is by looking at your Form W-4.
-A Form W-4 is the form that you complete so your employer can withhold the correct amount of federal income tax from your pay.
-In other words, if you’re paying the wrong amount of money in taxes, you can direct your boss to make the change.
+A Form W-4 is the tax form that you complete so your employer can withhold the correct amount of federal income tax from your compensation.
+In other words, if you’re paying the wrong amount of money in taxes, you can direct your boss or your company to make the change.

 If it’s been a while since you updated your W-4, you’ll want to ask your employer what they have on file.
 That way, you have a baseline to make adjustments.